 But a gilded cage is still a cage.

 Mortgages, credit card payments, student loan debts and a hundred other expenses form the bars of our jail cells.
-Want to do something different with your life?
-Sounds great, but changing directions is next to impossible because there are too many bills to pay and leaving your job to try something new isn’t financially viable.
+Freedom sounds great, but changing directions is next to impossible because there are too many bills to pay and leaving your job to try something new isn’t financially viable.

 In the 13th century, an 18-year-old Italian noblewoman heard Francis of Assisi preach and made the decision to follow him in a life of prayer, humility and devotion to God.
 She called herself Clare and with the help of Francis, she founded a religious order called the “Poor Ladies of San Damiano.”